Being productive. Staying disciplined. Not procrastinating. All of these things go hand in hand. Procrastination is such a killer.

 - Write a few paragraphs under each heading

 - Proofread and publish post

 I could never just do the whole project at once, I’d get stuck at the beginning.
 But if my one task was to pick a title, I can do that easily and then move on to the next sub-task.
 Before you know it you’re done with the entire project.

 4. Hydrate, Hydrate, Hydrate!

 Sometimes procrastination is just caused by simple body chemistry.
-Apparently we are at least 1% dehydrated 90% of the time.
-Dehydration kills your focus dead.
-It lowers your defenses and makes you more open to suggestion.
+If you are dehydrated at just 1% you’ll begin to get thirsty.
+If you lose 5% of your water your mind begins to suffer and you feel tired.
 It also stops you processing information clearly and it dulls your sense of creativity.
 Dehydration is a big deal.

 5. Make like Nike and “Just Do It”

 Perhaps a slightly cliche ending, but Nike really was onto something with their famous marketing slogan.
 There comes a time when you do just need to man-up, pick yourself up by your bootstraps, make an active choice and just get on with it.
-No self-pity, no excuses – just crack on!
+No self-pity, no excuses – just get it done.